BrianLesko/public-204-website/homepage.md

 ## Dedication
 ---

-You wont find many people that care more about customer service and providing a good place to live - in part because I rennovated the home myself.
+You wont find many people that care more about customer service and providing a good place to live - in part because I renovated the home myself.

 Despite being a smaller operation, I have the capability to fix any issues that may arise thanks to having the proper connections and from having a healthy emergency fund and proper management plan.